AiswariyaShaji/BtechMiniProject/README.md

 # BtechMiniProject

-Project title : Hand Gesture Controlled Laptop Using Arduino Led a team of 4 and was involved in successfully completing a hardware project in which a  video player (created by using python3) can be controlled by using hand gestures
+Project title : Hand Gesture Controlled Laptop Using Arduino.
+Led a team of 4 and was involved in successfully completing a hardware project in which a  video player (created by using python3) can be controlled by using hand gestures